Okaya-API/Check-in-Basic-Demo/README.md

 <h1>Okaya's Basic Tutorial</h1>

 **Before doing this tutorial**, make sure that you have:
-1. Created your Okaya Account.
+1. Created your Okaya <a href='https://www.okaya.me/dashboard/apimanagement/newaccount'>free account</a>.
 2. Saved your <em>unique</em> API Key.

 <h2>Step 1: Send a check-in to the API</h2>